jazzytomato/jazzytomato.github.io/_posts/2016-2-17-hacking-tinder.md

 {% highlight bash %}
 brew install mitmproxy
 {% endhighlight %}
-If you plan to do more ruby, I recommend using `rbenv` that you can install with Homebrew as well.
-Otherwise, and if you don't already have ruby :
+If you plan to do more Ruby, I recommend using `rbenv` that you can install with Homebrew as well.
+Otherwise, and if you don't already have Ruby :
 {% highlight bash %}
 brew install ruby
 {% endhighlight %}
-And once you have ruby installed:
+And once you have Ruby installed:
 {% highlight bash %}
 gem install http
 {% endhighlight %}